ChenPeleg/Assembly-x86/src/assets/documentation/01 basics/07 syntax instructions.md

 # Basic Assembly Syntax

 In assembly language, each statement typically follows a specific structure.
-The general format of an assembly language statement is:   <br><br>
+The general format of an assembly language statement is:

 `[label]   mnemonic   [operands]   [;comment]`
-<br><br>

 - **label**: An optional field that marks a location in the code.
 It is used as a reference point for jumps and loops.
 - **mnemonic**: The operation code that specifies the instruction to be executed.
 - **operands**: The data or memory locations involved in the operation.
 This field is optional and depends on the mnemonic.